Joseph Gonzales (footballer)

-Joseph Gonzales (19 February 1907 in Béni Saf, French Algeria – 26 June 1984) was a French football player.
-He won one international cap, against Belgium in 1936, and was an unused squad member for the 1934 World Cup.
+Joseph Gonzales (19 February 1907 in Béni Saf, French Algeria – 26 June 1984) was a French football player and manager.
+He won one international cap with the France national team, against Belgium in 1936, and was an unused squad member for the 1934 World Cup.

 Gonzales played club football for Valenciennes, Fives and Marseille.
 He was also the manager of Marseille in 1943 and 1944.